snoopdave/rollarcus/README.md

 This is Rollarcus: my experimentatal fork of Apache Roller.

-This branch __shiro_not_spring__ replaces Spring Security with Apache Shiro and completely removes Spring from Roller.
+This branch __jaxrs_not_struts__ adds a REST API to Roller, authentication by Shiro and REST API testing via Arquillian and Embedded Tomcat.

 This file exists at the top-level of the Roller source tree.